storageos/tutorials/install-storageos/050-persistent-volume.md

 `kubectl get pvc`{{execute}} and `kubectl get pv`{{execute}}

-> StorageOS dynamically provisions a PV (Persistent Volume) that bounds to
+> StorageOS dynamically provisions a PV (Persistent Volume) that binds to
 > the PVC(Persistent Volume Claim).

 Check the Volume in StorageOS